 “When we met the Duke Center for Law & Technology we thought they’d be a great partner to host some of those sticky cross-topic conversations.
 We asked them to go out and find speakers who could bring some new perspectives to these big, unresolved questions around privacy and data sharing.”

 Three on-demand podcasts will be followed by a live Q&A session on June 18th to conclude the series.
 Wing says that going with an on-demand rather than live-broadcast format has advantages for both participants and audience.
 “While originally we were planning to do live panels for all the episodes, we ended up going with podcasts because it turns out lawyers don’t like to ad lib on camera.”

 To get your question(s) in the queue, please send them to firstname.lastname@example.org.

-May 28: The first three of our four podcasts is now live on the DukeLaw website.
+The first three of our four podcasts are now live on the DukeLaw website.
 Find them here.